Cluster-Planning in Cycles

 Then the TSEG starts the Cluster Cycle by pulling the first items from “open” to “in progress”.

-The Cluster Planning can also be conducted as a Big Room Planning event where all Teams of the Cluster are participating a one- or two-day-workshop.
+The Cluster Planning can also be conducted as a Big Room Planning event (aka PI Planning) where all Teams of the Cluster are participating a one- or two-day-workshop.
+A Team Planning for the first Iteration of the Cluster Cycle is usually performed at the end of the workshop.

 Continuous Cluster Planning